Steven W. Murphy LCDC, AADC – Program Director

 Steve is currently in private practice at Alamo City Treatment Services providing outpatient chemical dependency services to adolescents and adults.

-He was the dean and is an instructor of the San Antonio branch of an LCDC Training School, a proprietary school, training students to become Licensed Chemical Dependency Counselors.
+He is the owner of the Addiction Counselor Training School, a proprietary school, training students to become Licensed Chemical Dependency Counselors.

-He is currently the program director of The Right Step-San Antonio – the largest provider of drug and alcohol treatment providers in the south central United States offering inpatient and outpatient services based on the 12 steps and Christian counseling.
+He is currently the program director of Positive Recovery-San Antonio – the largest provider of drug and alcohol treatment providers in the south central United States offering inpatient and outpatient services based on the 12 steps and Christian counseling.

 Laura has been with Alamo City Treatment Services since October 2004.
 She has been an integral part of operations and overseen the administrative duties of the counseling office, LCDC school and all services of the facility.

-Laura, Pat and Jessica will help if you call anytime Monday through Thursday from 9am-6pm.
+Laura will help if you call anytime Monday through Thursday from 9am-6pm.
 They are available to assist you if you have any questions about our services.
 Please call our office at 210-541-8400.
-If you are calling after hours the local, on-call counselor can answer questions and get you to the best resources or if you are ready to change your life the admissions team that will assist you in the intake process at 877-627-4389.
+If you are calling after hours the local, on-call counselor can answer questions and get you to the best resources or if you are ready to change your life the admissions team that will assist you in the intake process at 877-476-2743.
 Monday through Friday from 5 am to 10 pm and Saturday / Sunday 6am-10pm